Flexible loans for Washington’s small businesses & nonprofits

 Benefits

-The Small Business Flex Fund was created to provide access to growth capital for smaller, local businesses and nonprofits that need it most, ensuring a greater economic recovery for all of Washington.
+The Washington Small Business Flex Fund 2 was created to provide access to affordable loans for smaller, local businesses and nonprofits that need it most.

-The Small Business Flex Fund is NOT a forgivable loan.
-This program is not associated with the federal Paycheck Protection Program (PPP) or any other SBA program.
-The borrower will need to pay back the full amount of the loan with interest over a 5-year term.
+Please note the Washington Small Business Flex Fund 2 is NOT a forgivable loan program.
+The borrower will need to pay back the full amount of the loan with interest over a 3- to 6-year term.

 Communities are stronger when small businesses thrive.

-Whether childcare centers, healthcare service providers, restaurants, local farms, or community-based nonprofits, small and local organizations provide essential goods and services, while creating jobs that contribute to the health of our statewide economy.
+Whether restaurants, professional service providers, manufacturers, local farms or community-based nonprofits, small businesses and local organizations help our communities thrive, while creating jobs that contribute to the health of our statewide economy.

 Ready to Apply?

 Due to a limited amount of funding availability and the high volume of applications expected, it is anticipated that not all applicants will be able to receive a loan.
-Applications will be reviewed on a rolling basis and will be managed to support the program’s goals.
+Applications will be reviewed in the order they are received and will be managed to support the program’s goals.
 The time it takes to process an application will depend on the volume of applications received by the matched community lender.
 Please note that submitting an application is not an indication of eligibility and does not mean that a loan will be approved or funded.
 Additional information will be requested in your application that will determine your eligibility for a loan.

 We recommend applying as soon as possible.